Rhymney River

-Being located in part of the South Wales coalfield and South Wales Valleys iron producing area, the resultant black river had poor water quality through most of the 19th and 20th centuries.
+Being located in part of the South Wales coalfield and South Wales Valleys iron-producing area, the resultant black river had poor water quality through most of the 19th and 20th centuries.
 The river is culverted in many of its upper sections, including a tunnel under the former factory complexes in Rhymney, exiting at Pontlottyn.
-Since the closure of the last of the coal mines in the late 1980s, the water has become a lot cleaner and is now full of fish and insect life and supports plenty of other wildlife.
-The river now supports a healthy stock of grayling and natural brown trout, and a lot of work has been undertaken to remove former industrial restrictions on the river to allow the fish to gain access to its upper reaches.
-The river is in the care of Natural Resources Wales and the South East Wales Rivers Trust.
+Since the closure of the last of the coal mines in the late 1980s, the water has become much cleaner and is now full of fish and insect life and supports plenty of other wildlife.
+The river now supports a healthy stock of grayling and natural brown trout, and much work has been undertaken to remove former industrial restrictions on the river to allow the fish to gain access to its upper reaches.

+Protection

+Rhymney River is protected by Natural Resources Wales and the South East Wales Rivers Trust, which is a member of The Rivers Trust.